Psychoactive drug law called weak, unworkable

 However, Associate Health Minister Peter Dunne says the law gives councils very strong powers for local plans to regulate drug sales.
 He says councils have a huge opportunity and he implores them to take their new powers up rather than sit on the sidelines sniping.

-Next story in Political: First ambassador to Asean appointed
+Next story in Politics: First ambassador to Asean appointed

 Copyright © 2014, Radio New Zealand